MatejGolian/accessibilityOverlay/README.md

 Here is a list of all currently defined classes:
 * accessibilityOverlay - Creates an overlay object that can serve as a container for other controls.
 * customControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 extra functions specified).
-* customButton - Creates a button that only requires a label and the names of functions to be executed up on focus or activation.
+* customButton - Creates a button that only requires a label and the names of functions to be executed up on focus and/or activation.
 * hotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers extra functions up on focus and/or activation.
 * graphicButton - Creates a button that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * tabControl - Creates an element for attaching tabs on to.